aiporn/multimodel/README.md

 Fitting just the **like loss** portion of the **popularity objective**, the model overfits a bit.
 This sub-loss seems to dominate the popularity objective.
 The training loss gets down to ~0.530, while the validation loss is ~0.547.

+Fitting just the **view loss** portion of the **popularity objective**, the model overfits by a great margin.
+The training loss gets to 0.009, while the test loss remains at 0.021.

 *More results pending*